 Why does industry need storage?

 Ethane storage offers several benefits to the petrochemical industry.
 For one, it would serve as a steady supply of ethane for plants like ethane crackers, which “crack” ethane into ethylene to make polyethylene plastic.
 With this constant supply (transported to crackers via pipeline), plants can operate 24 hours a day, year round, and avoid using energy to shutdown and restart.
-Storage also allows industry to adapt to fluctuations in demand.
-If demand decreases, ethane can be set aside instead of being burned off when a natural gas stream is processed.
+Storage also allows industry to adapt to fluctuations in demand and price.

 Another argument for expanding petrochemical activity in Appalachia is to diversify the industry’s geography.
 The current petrochemical hub in Texas and Louisiana (where over 95% of the country’s ethylene production takes place) is subject to extreme weather events.
 In 2017, Hurricane Harvey caused over half of the nation’s polyethylene production capacity to shut down.
 The report mentions “extreme weather events” multiple times as justification for building a petrochemical hub in Appalachia.
 This stance strongly suggests that the DOE is preparing for increased hurricanes and flooding from climate change, although this is never explicitly stated.
 Unsurprisingly, the industry’s role in causing climate change is left out from the report as well.